Weegham Park to Wrigley Field

 photos via Chicago Tribune

-A Boxing Venue
+a Boxing Venue

-The Coal Yard across the Street
+across the Street

 an interesting location for coal yard silo's